liferay/liferay-docs/discover/deployment/articles/04-backing-up-liferay/02-liferay-enterprise-search/01-backing-up-elasticsearch.markdown

     curl -XDELETE localhost:9200/_snapshot/test_backup/snapshot_1

-You might trigger creation of a snapshot and regret it (for example, you didn't want to include all the indices in the snapshot).
+You might trigger creation of a snapshot and regret it (for example, you didn't want to include all the indexes in the snapshot).
 If you're snapshotting a lot of data, this can cost time and resources.
-To cancel the ongoing creation of a snapshot, just use the same `DELETE` command.
+To cancel the ongoing creation of a snapshot, use the same `DELETE` command.
 The snapshot process is terminated and the partial snapshot is deleted from the repository.

 ## Restoring from a Snapshot [](id=restoring-from-a-snapshot)

-What good is a snapshot if you can't use it to[restore your search indices](https://www.elastic.co/guide/en/elasticsearch/guide/current/_restoring_from_a_snapshot.html) in case of catastrophic failure?
+What good is a snapshot if you can't use it to [restore your search indexes](https://www.elastic.co/guide/en/elasticsearch/guide/current/_restoring_from_a_snapshot.html) in case of catastrophic failure?
 Restoring your cluster from a snapshot is easy.
 You'll leverage the `_restore` API:

     curl -XPOST localhost:9200/_snapshot/test_backup/snapshot_1/_restore

-This command restores all the indices in the snapshot.
-If you want to restore only specific indices from a snapshot, you can.
+This command restores all the indexes in the snapshot.
+If you want to restore only specific indexes from a snapshot, you can.
 For example, enter

     curl -XPOST
     localhost:9200/_snapshot/test_backup/snapshot_1/_restore